kryspinm97/PP5-EliteTechPC/README.md

     * Products are presented in a grid format, allowing users to browse through different categories and options.
     * Each product listing includes key information such as product name, image, price and rating.
     * Users can click on a product to view more details including specifications and a quantity input for however amount of items they desire.
-    * The edit and delete ability is only and only available for the site administrator.
+    * The edit and delete ability is strictly only and only available for the site administrator.

     ![ScreenShot](./documents/readme_images/Products-Display.png)